Work is underway on a guide to New York’s state archives

 More State Archives Resources

-If you can't wait until 2019 to learn more about research at the New York State Archives, the NYG&B has some resources worth exploring.
+If you can't wait to learn more about research at the New York State Archives, the NYG&B has some resources worth exploring.

 Every year, we run a Research in Albany Tour, where attendees have the chance to research in person at the State Archives and State Library, with guidance and assistance from our experts.